 3. All entries must be in English, dubbed in English or contain on-screen English subtitles.
 Non-English entries submitted without dubbing or on-screen English subtitles will be automatically disqualified.

-4. Entries must be postmarked by the deadline date.
+4. Entries must be be submitted by deadline dates.

-6. We do not require, but STRONGLY RECOMMEND providing an "all audiences" trailer for your film in online format.
-This will greatly increase your chances of being included in potential television promotions for the Festival.
+6. We do not require, but STRONGLY RECOMMEND providing an "all audiences" trailer (downloadable) for your film in online format.
+This will greatly increase your chances of being included in all social media promotions for the Festival and social media is what this festival relies upon for advertising and promotion.

 7. For each accepted entry, the Sunscreen Film Festival will allocate up to four (4) filmmaker passes to all festival events.
 A representative of your film must pick up all passes at check-in.

-8. Based upon availability, Sunscreen will arrange lodging or discounts at hotels for filmmakers traveling to the Festival.
-This is dependent on budget and is provided on a first come, first serve basis.
+8. Based upon availability, Sunscreen will arrange discounts at hotels for filmmakers traveling to the Festival.
+This is provided on a first come, first serve basis.

 9. The Sunscreen Film Festival makes every effort to exhibit submitted films in the best possible quality.
-We only accept digital files for exhibition(except feature films if they choose to send a DVD or Blu-Ray but not required).
-High-res .mov files under 5 GB in NTSC format.
-Any technical questions can be directed to email@example.com.
+Please keep in mind films at the festival are show at an AMC theater thus giving your film the very best visual and sound options.
+We only accept digital files for exhibition.
+Feature films require DCP if possible.
+Shorts should be high-res .mov files under 5 GB in NTSC format.
+Any technical questions can be directed to firstname.lastname@example.org.

 1. Only complete entries (including entry, payment, and media file) will be processed and considered for screening.